syncfusion-content/mobilejavascript-docs/MobileJS/api/ejmGroupButton.md

 ### touchStart
-{:#events:touchStart}
+{:#events:touchstart}

-Event triggers when the touchstart happens in the group button
+Event triggers when the touchstart happens in the GroupButton

 <table>
 <tr>